mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 When modeling your app in Studio Pro, use the **SendEmailWithTemplate** Java action to send an email from a template.
 The input parameters are the following:

 * **Data Object** – This is an entity object from which you want to extract the placeholder tokens.
 If you want to retrieve from multiple objects, then create a [Non-Persistable Entity](/refguide/persistability/#non-persistable).
-* **EmailAccount** – This is an email account consisting of outgoing email configuration.
+* **EmailAccount** – This is an email account consisting of the outgoing email configuration.
 * **EmailTemplate** – This is an email template from which an **EmailMessage** object is created and sent.
-* **Queued** – When `true`, the email message will be stored in the **EmailMessage** entity with its status as **QUEUED**.
+* **Queued** – When `true`, the email message is stored in the **EmailMessage** entity with its status as **QUEUED**.
 In this case, you can send it later using a scheduled event.
 You can use the microflow **SE_SendQueuedEmails** to create scheduled events.
 You can also create a [task queue](/refguide/task-queue/) and run this microflow in that task queue to minimize system resource usage.
 Using a task queue, you can set the number of threads, node or cluster-wide scope, time intervals, and other parameters.

 Refer to the sample microflow **Sample_ACT_SendEmailWithTemplate**.
 To use **To**, **CC**, or **BCC** during runtime, change the **EmailTemplate** object and set the desired values for the attributes, then pass the same **EmailTemplate** object as a parameter to the Java action.